daz4126/Nanny-State/README.md

 ## Hello Batman Example

-This example will give an idea about how Nanny State deals with changing the state and re-rendering the view.
+This example will show how Nanny State deals with changing the state and re-rendering the view.

 It starts example the same, by importing the functions we'll use and initializing the state: